 There are many different white-collar crimes in the state of California.
-All of these charges generally lead to high fines and a lengthy period of incarceration.
+These charges generally lead to high fines and a lengthy period of incarceration.
 California Penal Code Section 503: Embezzlement is no exception to this rule.

 You can boost your understanding of PC 503 charges with this article.
 Go over the specific definition of embezzlement with the Simmrin Law Group.
 You’ll be able to consider the penalties for a PC 503 conviction and potential legal defenses.

 Individuals can be charged with a PC 503 violation only in certain cases.
-In order for an act of embezzlement to occur, someone must:
+For an act of embezzlement to occur, someone must:

 - Be Entrusted to Care for the Property of Someone Else AND